-Podcasting is currently not a crowded market – there’s still plenty of opportunity to carve out a niche and grow an active listener base.
-In 2020, the number of podcasts crossed the one million mark.
-Now in 2021, there are close to two million podcasts, and that number is growing daily.
+While the number of podcasts has nearly doubled in the past year, podcasting is currently not a crowded market – there’s still plenty of opportunity to carve out a niche and grow an active listener base.

-Here are a few of the more popular reasons people decide to start a podcast:
+Here are a few reasons people decide to start a podcast:

 - You want to make money off your podcast